 - problems chewing, tasting and swallowing

-- difficulty speaking (the tongue may have trouble moving)
+- finding it hard to speak (the tongue may have trouble moving)

 - ridges or cracks on the tongue surface or the corners of the mouth

 - difficulty with swallowing saliva or spitting it out.